pexa-devops/test/README.md

-This file is for test only
+ Test is for PR not reviewrs